Strixhaven: School of Mages

 Another important point for the draft is to be able to start with a pair of colors and to be able to change it during the picks in order to adapt to the "signals" that come to us from nearby players.

-Since the five colleges are contested by as many as eight players in the draft, there's competition to grab the best cards for these colleges.
+Since the five colleges are contested by as many as eight players in the draft, there is a competition to grab the best cards for these colleges.
 So, it's important to read the signals in the correct way, and understanding whether you have an open combination or if you have to compete with the other players can be crucial.

 With signals in the draft, we mean all the boosters that come to us from previous players where cards of a specific color are missing or where the best cards have already been taken.